aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 For each quantifier and alternation, a **decision** must be made about how to proceed.
 With a qualifier (such as `*`, `+?`, or `{2,}`), the regex must decide when to try matching additional characters.
 With alternation (via the `|` operator), it must also try one option from those available.

 Each time the regex makes such a decision, it remembers the other options to return to later if necessary.
-If the chosen option can not find a match or anything later in the regex fails, the regex will backtrack to the last decision point where untried options remain and chooses one.
+If the chosen option can not find a match or anything later in the regex fails, the regex will backtrack to the last decision point where untried options remain and choose one.
 This is the process of **backtracking**.

 ##### 2.2.1 **Alternation and backtracking**